German-Cobian/Banking-App/README.md

 ![Start at 400](/public/400.png?raw=true "Start at 400")
 ![Withdraw 100](/public/300.png?raw=true "Withdraw 100")

-The project is based on the tutorial video [Curso intensivo de React Redux (con ganchos)](https://www.youtube.com/watch?v=9jULHSe41ls) by "Laith Harb."
+The project is based on the tutorial video [React Redux (with Hooks) Crash Course](https://www.youtube.com/watch?v=9jULHSe41ls) by "Laith Harb."

 ## Built With